 Rothenburg ob der Tauber is one of the top destinations along the Romantic Road, a 350-km picturesque route that runs through Southern Germany.
 If possible, stay overnight, as you’ll have the whole compact city to yourself once the day trippers leave!

-If you love the Old Towns of Europe, you’ll have to visit add Rothenburg ob der Tauber to your 2023 bucket list.
-Pretty city names in Europe don’t come close to this colorful place in Bavaria.
+If you love the Old Towns of Europe, you’ll have to visit add Rothenburg ob der Tauber to your Europe travel list.

 Cool cities in Europe don’t measure up to this one in Western Europe.
 Bruges is a scenic city in the Flemish Region of Belgium that everyone ought to visit.